 If you have any questions, please email firstname.lastname@example.org.

-Student degrees are processed at the end of the semester in which the Graduation Application is submitted.
-For example, if you submitted your Graduation Application in September, your degree is awarded in the Fall.
-Degree processing occurs after all campus wide end of semester processes have concluded.
+- Student degrees are processed at the end of the semester after all campus wide end of semester processes have concluded.
 For example, if the semester ends in December, it will be January before degree conferral begins.

 - Printed Diplomas

-Diplomas are printed by an off-campus vendor and sent to the address on your Graduation Application within 90 days after conferral.
-Your major will not be printed on the diploma (effective December 2016) because your diploma is proof of your degree.
-Your degree will appear on your official transcript, which is the most important proof of degree completion.
+Diplomas are printed by an off-campus vendor and sent (USPS) to the address on your Graduation Application in approximately 90 days after conferral.
+Your major will not be printed on the diploma (effective December 2016) because your diploma is proof of your degree, not your major.
+Your degree will appear on your official transcript with your major, which is the most important proof of degree and major requirement completion.

 If you need to make other arrangements to receive your diploma, for an example an address change, you must request it by notifying the Graduation Records Office in writing immediately.

-NOTE: Due to the COVID-19 pandemic, there may be further delays at the printer that SUNY Geneseo does not have control over.
+NOTE: Due to the COVID-19 pandemic, there may be further delays at the printer and USPS that SUNY Geneseo does not have control over.

 - Official Transcripts

-Your transcript will always be your proof of completing your degree requirements.
-(The diploma serves as proof of the degree.)
+Your transcript will always be your proof of completing your degree and major requirements.
+(The diploma serves as only proof of the degree.)
 Your most timely course of action to obtaining degree proof is to request an official degree bearing transcript immediately.
 You can request an official transcript through the Registrar’s office.
-It is important to indicate that you want to “hold for degree.”
+It is important to indicate that you want to “hold until you have been officially graduated.”
 Otherwise, your transcript will be missing the essential information.
 For more information about transcripts visit the Registrar’s FAQ webpage.

 - Who can Walk

-All potential graduates from the spring and summer semesters and those who graduated from the previous fall and winter semesters are given the opportunity to attend the commencement ceremony; provided you:
+All potential graduates are given the opportunity to attend the commencement ceremony; provided you: